Technical Overview

 The interface is organized around several types of pages:

-Opportunity page – dedicated view for each opportunity with all its campains
+- Opportunity page – dedicated view for each opportunity with all its campaigns

 Detailed info for each campaign running on an opportunity is available across several tabs:

-Advanced: distribution progress, last snapshot, creator address, and campaign ID,…
+- Advanced: distribution progress, last update, creator address, and campaign ID.

-Leaderboard: list of addresses participating in the opportunity
+- Leaderboard: the list of addresses participating in the opportunity.

 Merkl Studio